U.S. fire departments respond to an average of 7,610 home structure fires started by candles every year.

 Those candles, as romantic as they are, can be very dangerous.

-U.S. fire departments respond to an average of 15,260 structure fires started by candles every year.
+U.S. fire departments respond to an average of 7,610 home structure fires started by candles every year.
 These fires cause an annual average of:

 Fire Info for You

-- If you are going to use candles, take this very short quiz to test your fire safety smarts first!
-Take the fire safety quiz now.
+- If you are going to use candles, watch this video for safety tips!

 - For those of us who live in government housing, consult your park’s Housing Management Plan to find out if candles are permitted.

 - Read about more ways to use candles safely.